raystack/dagger/docs/advance/post_processor.md

 * Type: `optional`

 ### Sample Query
-You can select the fields that you want to get from input stream or you want to use for making the request.
+You can select the fields that you want to get from the input stream or you want to use for making the request.
   ```SQL
   SELECT * from `booking`
   ```